AideelSafwan/tictactoe/README.md

-This is a tic-tac-toe project that was coded using JavaScript Node.js
+This is a tic-tac-toe project that was created using JavaScript Node.js